UK

 “Our findings show that three of the most commonly used textiles in healthcare pose a risk for transmission of the virus.
 If nurses and healthcare workers take their uniforms home, they could be leaving traces of the virus on other surfaces.”

-Last year, in response to the pandemic, Public Health England (PHE) published guidance stating that industrial laundering should be used for healthcare worker uniforms but where it is not possible, staff should take uniforms home to be laundered.?
+Last year, in response to the pandemic, Public Health England (PHE) published guidance stating that industrial laundering should be used for healthcare worker uniforms but where it is not possible, staff should take uniforms home to be laundered.

 Meanwhile, the NHS uniform and workwear guidelines state it is safe to wash healthcare workers’ uniforms at home, provided the temperature is set to at least 60°C.